Duckmaloi Road: Route

 Oberon Street starts at the intersection with Carrington Avenue and North Street in central Oberon and heads east, changing name to Duckmaloi Road at the intersection with Tarana Road in eastern Oberon, before descending to cross Fish River Creek.
 It passes to the north of the village of Duckmaloi, then crosses the Duckmaloi River and ascends up and passes the Hampton State Forest which lies north of the road.
 It terminates at the intersection with Jenolan Caves Road 4 km (2.5 mi) south of Hampton.

 It is fully sealed with two lanes in each direction, with the occasional overtaking lane.

 History

-The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (later the Department of Main Roads, and eventually Transport for NSW).
+The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (later Transport for NSW).
 Main Road No. 558 was declared along this road on 1 March 1950, from the intersection with Oberon-Tarana Road in Oberon to the intersection with Hartley-Jenolan Caves Road near Hampton).

 The passing of the Roads Act of 1993 updated road classifications and the way they could be declared within New South Wales.
 Under this act, Duckmaloi Road today retains its declaration as Main Road 558.